Tezos-India/TezAsia-2k23/ServerGeeks/README.md

 ## Key Features

 1. **Game Selection:** Currently, our platform features the classic card game Uno, with more mini-games, including Chess, in the pipeline.
 We intend to expand our game library continuously to keep our users engaged and entertained.
+Aso of now we have only created and implemented UNO Card Game.

 2. **Staking Tezos:** Users have the opportunity to stake Tezos (XTZ) on our platform, allowing them to earn rewards while enjoying their favorite games.
 This innovative approach to staking combines the benefits of blockchain technology with the excitement of gaming.